JosephMcArthur/Open-Leadership-Workshop/Readme.md

 * I need to work on my markdown skills
 * I miss the on the fly formatting
 * Landmark style in these types of training sessions seems really good
+* This type of training is super useful.